linked in pixel

 When dropping off milk, please label it clearly.
 Include the date and time that you pumped each container of milk.
 Place an identification card inside bags that contain multiple frozen containers of milk.

-Fully accredited by the Human Milk Banking Association of North America, Mothers’ Milk Bank of Louisiana at Ochsner Baptist was Louisiana’s first human milk bank and the 24th nonprofit milk bank in the United States.
+Fully accredited by the Human Milk Banking Association of North America, Mothers’ Milk Bank of Louisiana was Louisiana’s first human milk bank and the 24th nonprofit milk bank in the United States.
 When infants need the services of a milk bank, we’re here to serve.

 At Mothers’ Milk Bank of Louisiana, researchers, donor coordinators, milk laboratory technicians and other specialists ensure donated milk is properly prepared for babies in need following Human Milk Banking Association of North America (HMBANA) standards.
 Milk pasteurization, testing and preparation take place at Ochsner Baptist - A Campus of Ochsner Medical Center.

-We also offer several depot sites, making it easy for residents of Louisiana and Mississippi to drop off donations.
-Depot sites include the following:
+We offer several depot sites, making it easy for residents of Louisiana and Mississippi to drop off donations.
+Drop off sites include the following:

 Ochsner Lafayette General Medical Center